About Books and Book Reviews

 The place to go for suggested reading and great booklists!
 By topic, year group, key stage, favourite non-fiction and more.

 Have you ever wondered "What comes next?" when you're reading a really good book?
 Children's Book Sequels is here to help you discover the right order of any series from Harry Potter to Biggles.
 There are lots of links to authors' websites full of information, fun and games.
-Read my blog to discover latest news, additions and updates and find our page on Facebook
+Read my blog to discover latest news, additions and updates and find their page on Facebook

 This website includes activities based on over 200 carefully chosen books.
 Great book related activities, family book reviews, books and illustrations, reading with your child, themes.